koina-26/Superstore-data-Analysis/README.md

 The project demonstrates how Excel can be used as a powerful business intelligence and reporting tool by combining data analysis, visualization, and interactivity into a single dashboard.

- 🎯 Objectives
+ 🎯 Objectives:
 - Analyze sales performance across products and categories
 - Identify profit-making and loss-making products
 - Track sales trends over time
 - Create an interactive dashboard for quick business insights
 - Improve reporting and data visualization skills in Excel

-🛠️ Tools Used
+🛠️ Tools Used:

  ✅ PivotTables
 Used to summarize large datasets efficiently and generate meaningful reports.